 Staying on the topic of availability, it’s not as straightforward as telling people your office hours are from 9 am to 5 pm.
 This may work for freelancers who live where all their clients live.
 But if you’re freelancing abroad, then you are running an international service, and this needs factoring into your process.
 Why?
 It’s because of time zones.
 What is the middle of the afternoon for one person is the dead of night for another.

 Staying on top of time zones is tricky, especially when you move a lot and don’t know your whereabouts from one week to the next.
 Thankfully, there are plenty of tools that help you to remember the most important ones (your clients’ time zones).
 Firstly, the world clock on your phone is basic and effective simultaneously.
-All you need to do choose the locations of each individual or company, and cross-reference it when a deadline approaches.
+All you need to do is choose the locations of each individual or company and cross-reference them when a deadline approaches.

 An underrated trick is to tell the relevant parties about your whereabouts.
 There’s no reason to go into intimate details, but making them aware of travel commitments should stop naggy emails and messages.
 By communicating with them, it’ll come as less of a surprise.